 Hospice aides provide care for individuals who are not able to take care of day-to-day tasks on their own near the end of their life.
 These tasks include a variety of assistive measures, from household to medical needs.
-Hospice care is provided at the home of the patient with the support of their family members, but sometimes it can be offered at a hospice facility.
-A hospice certified nursing assistant serve the patients under the supervision of the physician and registered nurse.
-In order to work as a hospice nurse aide, you must have some personal traits like compassion, good interpersonal and communication skills, high ethical standards, keen observation skills, sympathetic and resilient, physical and emotional stability, etc.
+Hospice care is often provided at the home of the patient with the support of their family members, but sometimes it can be offered at a hospice facility.
+A hospice aide serves the patients under the supervision of the physician and registered nurse.

-You need to fulfill the physical needs of the patient by doing things like shifting the patient from bed to chair, transporting them to and from the specialized areas, assisting them in motion exercises, etc.
+You need to fulfill the physical needs of the patient by doing things like shifting the patient from bed to chair, transporting them to and from different places, assisting them in motion exercises, etc.

-If you are working as a hospice aide in the patient’s home, you have to do some housekeeping like making beds, cooking, doing the dishes, removing garbage, cleaning room, and putting away dirty laundry.
+If you are working as a hospice aide in the patient’s home, you have to do some housekeeping like making beds, cooking, doing the dishes, removing garbage, and doing laundry.

-You are expected to be a good listener and provide emotional support to the family members of the patient.
-Sometimes the friends of the patients ask medical questions about the health of the client.
-You may not be able to answer these questions properly, but it is your job to listen to their concerns and assure them that you are providing your best and following the care plan decided by the doctors and nurses.
-You can also give the phone numbers of the nurse and doctors to the grieving family members so that they get the answers of their questions.
+As a hospice aide, you are expected to be a good listener and provide emotional support to the family members of the patient.
+Sometimes the friends and family of patients ask medical questions about the health of the client.
+You may not be able to answer these questions properly, but it is your job to listen to their concerns and assure them that you are providing your best care and following the plan decided upon by the doctors and nurses.
+You can also put the family members in contact with the appropriate medical personnel so they can get answers to their questions.

-A certified nursing assistant is an integral part of team in many hospice agencies and expected to attend all the meetings that involve discussion on the patient’s health and care plan.
-You must keep an up-to-date medical report (including patient’s state of mind, food and liquid intake and output, vital signs, blood pressure, pulse rate and temperature) of your clients.
+A hospice aide is an integral part of the team in many hospice agencies and is expected to attend meetings that involve discussion of the patient’s health and care plan.
+You must keep an up-to-date medical report, including the patient’s state of mind, food and liquid intake and output, vital signs, blood pressure, pulse rate, and temperature.
 You can make your own recommendations during the meeting.

-A hospice nurse aide takes care of proper grooming and hygiene of the patients.
-They help the patients in brushing, bathing, dressing, and feeding.
+A hospice nurse aide takes care of proper grooming and hygiene for patients.
+They help patients with brushing, bathing, dressing, and feeding.
 They also provide nail and dental care to the clients, and change diapers and linens when necessary.

-A nurse aide also supervises the nutritional and supplement needs of the hospice patients.
+A hospice aide also supervises the nutritional and supplement needs of their patients.
 Some medical treatments and medications may cause loss of appetite in patients, and they may find it difficult to eat.
-A CNA decide the appropriate liquid and food intake (with consultation from the appropriate medical personnel) for the patient and encourage the nutritional intake by serving small meals frequently.
+The hospice aide determines the appropriate amount of liquid and food intake (with consultation from the appropriate medical personnel) for the patient and encourages nutritional intake by serving small meals frequently.